Shawn-gitman/Periodic_Classification_LogisticR/README.md

 ![Watch the video](resource3.png)

 ## Why accuracy 1?
 PCL has two reasons for this.
-To solve this problem, PCL should be trained with more dataset along with enough timestamps.
+To solve this problem, PCL should train with more dataset along with enough timestamps.
 * Low Amount of Dataset: We trained over 12 time-series dataset due to perparation scarcity.
 * Short Range of Time Series: We used 1000 timestamps in between series.